WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 - Power Block to be moved to another input (Crouch) and to bring Uppercut back.
 - Power Block mitigates 100% of damage
 - Power Block is immune to all CC
+- Power Block also Empowers Seismic Slam

+### The Overwatch Team's solution
 #### (Updated) Overwatch 2: Season 2 solution patch
 ###### Rocket Punch
 *For referrence: Empowered Punch deals 50% more damage, not 100% more damage*
 - Damage range redistributed to be more consistently rewarding for landing the punch as opposed to the Wall Slam.